ila/TUM/R.md

 A data table modifies columns by reference, offering subsetting, ordering and merging in a more efficient way respect to data frames.
 It is faster than other external packages, and easier to read or maintain.

 `DT[i, j, by]` where `i` represents the subset of rows to select, `j` is the expression to calculate, and `by` the eventual grouping.
 More expressions can also be applied concatenating sets of square brackets.
 Sorting is performed through the `order` or `setorder` keywords.

+When `i` is not specified, a new data table is created with aggregated values.

 Columns are seen as variables, and usually accessed by name.
 It is possible to insert lists into expressions through the `.(...)` notation (alternative to list).